Force over Distance: Chapter 15

 Opening the door revealed that it was, in fact, Greer.

 “Can I come in?”
-Greer was leaning against the doorframe, one hand resting on his rifle in a pose both exhausted and truculent.
+The sergeant leaned into the doorframe, one hand resting on his rifle, in a pose both exhausted and truculent.

 “Be my guest.”
 Young backed up a step.
 “I hear we're going somewhere?”

-“Yup,” Greer sounded relieved.
-He walked straight over to Rush, who was still sitting on the edge of the bed.
-“Look at you, doc,” he said, as he pulled the scientist up.
+“Yup.”
+Greer sounded relieved.
+He walked straight over to Rush.“Look at you, doc,” he said, as he pulled the scientist up.
 “That was quick.
 No handgun or anything.
 It only took you twenty-five tries to get it right.”

 Loop 27, 9 minutes: